Monster Hunter Wilds Endgame Guide: What to Do After the Story

 When combining fragments, use 2-3 matching elements for an elemental weapon.
 Three different elements creates a raw weapon, which is always weaker.
 Pick your element based on what you’re fighting.

-• Investigations — bonus rewards plus HR points
+- Investigations — bonus rewards plus HR points (repeatable, the best source)

 Phase 4: Arch-Tempered Monsters and Gamma Armor

 Arch-Tempered monsters are the hardest fights in base Monster Hunter Wilds.
-They have a dark metallic sheen, new attack patterns, more health, and they hit like a truck with a grudge.
-They appear as limited-time Event Quests (though many are now permanently available).
+They have enhanced attack patterns, more health, and they hit like a truck with a grudge.

 Why you want to farm them